Committee Officers 2023-2024

 - Tracy Bock

-- Nikolai Sittmann - Current representative for the FLSC Model Code Liaison Group
+- Nikolai Sittmann, Chairperson and current representative for the FLSC Model Code Liaison Group

 The mandate of the Ethics and Practice Committee, as set out in the Rules of the Law Society of Nunavut, is

 - to report and make recommendations on any questions concerning the ethics of the profession submitted to the Committee;

 - to report and make recommendations regarding any complaint of unauthorized practice submitted to the Committee; and